solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

 layout: post
 title: Building a serverless radiator for fun and benefit with Clojure, Python and AWS
 author: hjhamala
-excerpt: Monitoring software development pipeline statuses, envinroment alarms and metrics are an essential part of a modern software development process in a cloud environment.
-In this post I present a simple way to monitor different accounts with a serverless radiator.
+excerpt: Monitoring software development pipeline statuses, environment alarms and metrics are an essential part of a modern software development process in a cloud environment.
+In this post I show a simple way to monitor different accounts with a serverless radiator.
 tags:
 - AWS
 - Clojure